In this post, I explore the best Logitech Harmony alternatives that you can get right now.

 #5 – Budget Universal: Inteset 4-in-1

-The Inteset 4-in-1 universal remote is a great budget option on my list of Logitech Harmony alternatives if you are looking to primarily control your entertainment experience.
+The Inteset 4-in-1 universal remote is a great budget option on my list of Logitech Harmony alternatives if you want to control your entertainment experience primarily.
 It will only do IR, but it does it well.
 All of the buttons are backlit (LED), and you can use it to control your favorite streaming devices like Apple TV and Roku, and Nvidia Shield, as well as many other A/V devices.

 It will not control your smart home, however.
 And there is no voice control support with Alexa or Google Assistant.